vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 [codepen example](http://codepen.io/vis-kid/pen/avNPjX)

 Easy-peasy right?
-But guess what happens if we just double the columns and duplicate the row right beneath it?
+But guess what happens if we just double the columns by duplicating the row right beneath it?

 #### Screenshot